nordeck/matrix-neoboard/.changeset/great-toys-spend.md

 '@nordeck/matrix-neoboard-react-sdk': minor
 ---

-Adds baseline matrixRTC implementation as an alternative to peer-to-peer WebRTC
+Adds baseline MatrixRTC implementation as an alternative to peer-to-peer WebRTC